xiaomeng-zhu/xiaomeng-zhu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a senior at Wellesley College double majoring in Computer Science and Cognitive and Linguistic Sciences (Linguistics concentration).
-I will join Yale Lingusitics as a first-year PhD student in Fall 2023.
+I am a first-year PhD student in Linguistics at Yale University.
+I obtained my Bachelor's degree in Computer Science and Cognitive and Linguistic Sciences (Lingusitics concentration) from Wellesley College.
 I am from Shanghai, China.

 ## About My Name
 The IPA transcription of my Chinese name 朱筱萌 in Putonghua is \[ɕiau˨˩˦məŋ˧˥ ʈʂu˥˥\], although I do not necessarily realize the consonant in my last name as a retroflex (more like [tʃ]).
 Here is an easier way to pronounce my name for English speakers: /sheeaw-mong joo/.
 I also go by Miranda.